justart87/bin_search_gpu/README.md

 # bin_search_gpu
 An attempt at a binary search on the GPU.
 Unfortunately, GPUs are not ideal for this type of algorithm for a few reasons.
 For example, even a single H2D memory transfer takes longer than the time it takes to (typically) perform the full algorithm on a single CPU thread.
-With that mind, for data that is already be present on the GPU, it may be advantageous to use the GPU kernel to avoid the D2H and H2D transfers.
+Additionally, there is no intuitive way to parallelize the code in a manner that makes sense, when non-coalesced memory reads are very slow.

 This code is just an example of how to split global memory on a GPU and perform some operations on it, and benchmark it against to the CPU.